redcanaryco/vscode-attack/README.md

 #### Applicable Files

-By default, this extension applies to Markdown and YAML files, but this setting is configurable using the `vscode-attack.applicableFiles` setting.
+By default, this extension applies to saved Markdown and YAML files, but this setting is configurable using the `vscode-attack.applicableFiles` setting.

 Users can add [DocumentFilters](https://code.visualstudio.com/api/references/vscode-api#DocumentFilter) to register new document types.